Skip to content

 • Pull cloud code:

-• Can be edited locally and uploaded to the development board, locally written code can also be pushed to the cloud for saving
+• It can be edited locally and uploaded to the development board.
+Locally written code can also be pushed to the cloud for storage.

 Data Visualization